stuartsierra/component/README.md

 gamma, delta, blah blah blah.

-I will make an effort not to break backwards compability between releases at the same 0.N version, e.g. 0.1.X and 0.1.Y
+I will make an effort not to break backwards compability between releases at the same 0.N version, e.g. 0.2.X and 0.2.Y

-Version 0.2.0, if there ever is a 0.2.0, may have breaking changes from 0.1.